Shumway Marine Banner

 10. Required Equipment While Racing

-10.1 The following are required to be required to be carried while racing: one gallon bucket, bilge pump, paddle, USCG Approved wearable lifejacket for each person aboard, a whistle attached to a throwable life preserver, three pound anchor, and 50 ft. of minimum 1/4" line anchor line which shall not be used as a sail control line.
+10.1 The following are required to be required to be carried while racing: one gallon bucket, bilge pump, paddle, USCG Approved wearable lifejacket for each person aboard, a USCG approved throwable flotation device with whistle attached, three pound anchor, and 50 ft. of minimum 1/4" line anchor line which shall not be used as a sail control line.

 10.2 All factory-placed fittings and equipment shall be onboard while Racing.